hisham-CSS/unity-runtimedebugui/README.md

 ### Common Issues

+**"Package not found" when using Git URL**
+- Ensure you have Git installed and accessible from Unity
+- Try using HTTPS instead of SSH: `https://github.com/hisham-CSS/unity-runtimedebugui.git`
+- Check your internet connection and firewall settings

 **"Newtonsoft.Json not found"**
-- Install the Newtonsoft JSON package via Package Manager
+- Install the Newtonsoft JSON package via Package Manager: `com.unity.nuget.newtonsoft-json`

 **"UIDocument reference is null"**
 - Ensure UIDocument component has `DebugUI.uxml` assigned